hpcc-systems/HPCC-Kube/README.md

 ## Bootstrap
-Bootstrap will grant access permission for Kubernetes APIs as well create configmap for environmet.xml configuration Depands on the Kubernetes environment configmap files may be different.
+Bootstrap will grant access permission for Kubernetes APIs as well create a configmap for environmet.xml configuration Depanding on the Kubernetes environment configmap files may be different.
 Currently there is aws/configmap/hpcc for AWS environment and the other one is local/configmap/hpcc for local deployment.
 In bin directory
 ```sh
 # AWS